therealsphinx/support.balsamiq.com/content/sales/resellers.md

 Payment for subscription products is only available by automatic credit card payment.
 Because of subscription management, access, and permissions, these products are best purchased by the end-user instead of a reseller.

-## Will you send the license to our customer?
+## Will You Send the License to Our Customer?

 No. We only will send the receipt and License Information to the email address provided.

 It is your responsibility to make sure the License Information and registration instructions are delivered to your end user.

-## How is the software distributed?
-Will I receive a CD-ROM or shrink-wrapped product?
+## How Is the Software Distributed?
+Will I Receive a CD-ROM or Shrink-Wrapped Product?

 Balsamiq has adopted the Electronic Software Distribution (ESD) model.
 Consequently, software is available only via HTTP download.
 Balsamiq does not distribute any software on CD, DVD, or as a shrink wrapped product.